Sv443/BetterYTM/contributing.md

 > Description:
 > Returns the unique session ID that is generated on every page load.
 > It should persist between history navigations, but not between page reloads.
 >
+> ⚠️ On privacy-focused browsers or if cookies are disabled, this function will return null since sessionStorage is not available.
+>
 > <details><summary><b>Example <i>(click to expand)</i></b></summary>
 >